 Help for Writers Who Hate Book Outlining

 Is outlining your book preventing you from achieving your dream of publishing a book?
-Maybe the four options listed above will help, and if not, I’ve just introduced a new service: book outlining for writers.
-I will personally outline your book for you via email exchanges for $250.00.
-Keep in mind that this is an introductory offer and the actual price of $400 will take effect soon.
+Maybe the four options listed above will help, and if not, I’ve just introduced a new course, Outline Your Non-Fiction Book in 7 Days.
+This 7-day interactive course will walk you through the process of outlining a non-fiction book.
+And once you’ve created a professional outline, your book will practically write itself!

 Now stop procrastinating and write that book that’s been taking up so much space in your head!